I've been breaking my cameras for decades.

-Gus has been fixing anything LEICA that I can throw his way, especially screw-mount and other LEICA delicacies from the 1950s.
+Gus has been fixing anything LEICA that I can throw his way, especially screw-mount and other LEICA delicacies from as far back as the 1930s.

 Not only does Gus get it fixed, he never leaves any marks.
 The more complex and delicate and difficult the repair, the more excited Gus gets.
 Unlike other repair shops who won't touch old cameras for fear of breaking them, Gus knows how to rebuild and repair anything.
 He's not just swapping parts.